Press enter or spacebar to select a desired language.

 • The course work takes approximately 2 years and one semester for full-time students (7 full-time semesters, including summer semesters).

-• Full-time students take one class every 8 weeks (two classes per spring, summer, and fall 16-week semesters).
+• Students take one class every 8 weeks (two classes per spring, summer, and fall 16-week term).

 Approximately how many courses will be offered online as opposed to face-to-face?